pbelmann/guidelines/development-workflow.md

 **'fix/name'**

-Feature branches should only be merged into the development branch.
+Feature branches should only be merged into the **development** branch.
-The master branch contains the code of the latest release.
+The **master** branch contains the code of the latest release and represents production ready code.

+**(Optional) Staging Branch:** The staging branch contains only the code that can be viewed on the staging machine.

 ## Releases